boazbk/tcs/lec_04_code_and_data.md

 ##  A Python interpreter in NAND-CIRC (discussion)

-To prove [eff-bounded-univ](){.ref} we essentially translated every line of the Python program for `EVAL` into an equivalent NAND-CIRC snippet.
+To prove [eff-bounded-univ](){.ref}, we essentially translated every line of the Python program for `EVAL` into an equivalent NAND-CIRC snippet.
 However none of our reasoning was specific to the particular function $EVAL$.
 It is possible to translate _every_ Python program into an equivalent NAND-CIRC program of comparable efficiency.
 (More concretely, if the Python program takes $T(n)$ operations on inputs of length at most $n$ then there exists NAND-CIRC program of $O(T(n) \log T(n))$ lines that agrees with the Python program on inputs of length $n$.)